VeritasOS/netbackup-api-code-samples/README.md

 ### NetBackup API Code Samples

-Contains code samples to invoke NetBackup REST API using different programming languages.
+Contains code samples of using NetBackup REST APIs in different scripting/programming languages.

 #### Disclaimer
-These scripts are only meant to be used as a reference.
+These samples are only meant to be used as a reference.
 Please do not use these in production.

 #### Executing the snippets for different programming languages

-The `snippets` folder contains code samples to invoke NetBackup REST API using different programming languages.
+The `snippets` folder contains code samples to invoke NetBackup REST APIs using different scripting/programming languages.
+These are usually simple examples that demonstrate specific API.

 Pre-requisites: